-Ryan let out a sharp whistle, "I seriously underestimated the amount of pirates that would be here.
-It's like a mini-Loguetown."
+Ryan let out a sharp, low whistle, "I seriously underestimated the amount of pirates that would be here.
+It is just like a mini-Loguetown."

 Zerje, on the other hand, just continued to smile broadly, "Yep, food, women, fighting and, of course, let's not forget the most important thing, booze!
 All these things can be had at Barrel Island.
 Some even at the same time."
 Suddenly, his smile was gone and replaced by a stern glare.

 "So you noticed too?"
 Ryan asked.
 Their dinghy was attracting a lot of attention from the less reputable onlookers aboard their own ships.
 Sailing a marine vessel into an assortment of pirate ships had that affect.

 On deck, from a ship in ahead of them, a very homely looking pirate cupped his hand around his mouth, "Oi, ya lap dogs lost or somethin'?
 The marine's dock be on the other side of the island!"

 Zerje looked down at her, "I know you're a cat but you do like lying on laps."
 He couldn't help but smile, gazing back up at the pirate, "While that's nice to know, we ain't marines.
 We're just... 'borrowing' this for the time being."

 "Though, it would be very hard to return it now and for more than a few reasons," Ryan chimed in, being directed more at Zerje then the pirate.

 "Well don't be surprised if that little thing be at the bottom of the harbor when ya get back," he laughed with a high sense of self satisfaction.